Special Agent Gregory A. Coleman and Wolf

 In June 2011, SA Gregory Coleman was intent upon securing a conviction against Chernov.
 He kept trying to prevent his release from prison, infuriating the Justice Department in our opinion.

 In 2012, SA Coleman told Charlie Flynn they were making a movie about him.
 It was to be based upon a failed book, The Wolf of Wall Street.

 In 2013, Special Agent Gregory Coleman was named in retaliation by Putin over the Magnitsky List.
 It was specified it was due to his persistent prosecution of Chernov.
 U.S. Attorney were not placed on the list, who were actually responsible for indicting Chernov.

 In 2013, after years of delay the Wolf of Wall Street was made into major motion picture.
-This portrayed SA Coleman as a super sleuth who prosecuted the Wolf.

 Below is a report almost verbatim from David Robb a former labor, legal and investigative reporter at The Hollywood Reporter and Daily Variety.
 This series is a follow-up to his 2004 book “Operation Hollywood: How the Pentagon Shapes and Censors the Movies.”
 Michael Ravnitzky provided research for this series.